Thinkwise/docs/docs/sf/service_tier.md

 - A build.bat batch script to build the service tier, without opening Visual Studio.

-When the solution is opened (with administrative rights) in Visual Studio, the project will look as follows
+When the solution is opened (with administrative rights) in Visual Studio, the project will look as follows:

 - ![](../assets/sf/image327.png)The solution has an ASP.NET project with the specified service tier name.

 - Within this project there are various folders with the C\# source code files of the WCF web service.

-For example: Contracts contains all the data contracts, Services contains all the services with end points and Persistence contains the Fluent NHibernate entities and database mapping of the project.
+For example: Contracts contains all the data contracts; Services contains all the services with end points; and Persistence contains the Fluent NHibernate entities and database mapping of the project.

-- The root of the project contains the Global.asax where among other things are registered the services on URL paths, the packages.config, so that NuGet knows which packages it must retrieve and the Web.config with among other things the information that needs to be used to establish a connection with the end database.
+- The root of the project contains the Global.asax where the services on URL paths (and much more), the packages.config, are registered so that NuGet knows which packages it has to retrieve and the Web.config (and much more) with the information that needs to be used to establish a connection with the end database.

 ### Compile